kalingaha/devops-challenge-mvn/README.md

 5.  **Terraform Init, Validate, and Plan:**
     * **Tool:** Terraform (`hashicorp/terraform:1.12.0`)
     * **Purpose:** Initializes the Terraform working directory, validates the `.tf` configuration files for syntax and consistency, and generates an execution plan.
 This step ensures that our Infrastructure as Code (IaC) is valid and previews the infrastructure changes before actual application.
-    * **Note:** For this pipeline, Terraform is currently only planning.
-A `terraform apply` step would be needed for automated infrastructure provisioning.

 6.  **Deploy to Cloud Run:**
     * **Tool:** Google Cloud SDK (`gcr.io/google.com/cloudsdktool/cloud-sdk`)